-- a.
-Initial investment

-- b.
-Salvage values

 - c.
 Recovery of working capital

 - d.
 Incremental expenses

 - e.
 Working capital commitments

 - f.
 Cost savings

 - g.
 Incremental revenue

-Exercise 10-2A Determining the present value of a lump-sum future cash receipt LO 1, 2
+LO 1, 2 Exercise 16-2 Determining the present value of a lump-sum future cash receipt

 Stan Sweeney turned 20 years old today.
-His grandfather had established a trust fund that will pay him \$80,000 on his next birthday.
-However, Stan needs money today to start his college education, and his father is willing to help.
-Mr. Sweeney has agreed to give Stan the present value of the \$80,000 future cash inflow, assuming a 10 percent rate of return.
+His grandfather established a trust fund that will pay Mr. Sweeney \$80,000 on his next birthday.
+However, Stan needs money today to start his college education.
+His father is willing to help and has agreed to give Stan the present value of the future cash inflow, assuming a 10 percent rate of return.